Which handgun should I buy?

 Glock 26 or 19, M&P9c or 2.0 9c, CZ p10c

 Glock 43 or 48, Sig 365 or 365 XL, M&P Shield9, M&P Shield 380EZ

 Certainly, there are other choices that will be effective and reliable.
 I recommend these options because they are reliable, plentiful, have easy to find parts, it’s easy to find someone to work on it, and easy to find accessories for them.

-**Some people with less muscle mass or those with arthritis have trouble working the slides on the smaller guns such as the M&P shield due to the heavy springs.
+**Some people with less muscle mass or those with arthritis have trouble working the slides on the smaller guns such as the M&P shield9 due to the heavy springs, but may have great success with the Shield 380EZ or Sig 365.
 Make sure that you can use it effectively before purchasing.